Imagine that you are on a holiday in Tenerife and want to meet a challenge...

 Go for perfect Tenerife holidays to compare and book Tenerife hotels and find holiday apartments, luxury accommodation or something for a tighter budget...

-Learn about our total holiday home hunt and find out more about our 1997 vacation, where we crossed many streets in Puerto de la Cruz and even stumbled onto a potato farm in Palo Blanco...
+Learn about our total holiday home hunt and find out more about our 1997 vacation, where we crossed many streets in Puerto de la Cruz and even stumbled onto a potato farm by Palo Blanco...

-Teno mountain range with its menacing, unspoiled Tenerife West coast, great for a diving holiday in Tenerife.
+There is also the Teno mountain range with its menacing, unspoiled Tenerife West coast, great for a diving holiday in Tenerife.